-Many people who work with their hands experience numbness and tingling in their fingers called ‘Carpal Tunnel Syndrome’.
-The ‘Carpal Tunnel’ is the anatomic passageway on the inside of the wrist connecting the forearm with the palm.
-Several tendons that control the hand as well as the Median Nerve pass through it.
 The median nerve supplies the sensation to the thumb and first two fingers.
-Because the carpal tunnel is extremely narrow and cannot expand any localized swelling will put pressure on the median nerve, leading to weakness and numbness in the hand that can be irritating at best… disabling at the worst.
-Surgical correction is often the only method to alleviate this condition.
+Because the carpal tunnel is extremely narrow and cannot expand, any localized swelling puts pressure on the median nerve, leading to weakness and numbness in the hand.
+This can be irritating at best, and disabling at worst.
+Surgery is often the only method to alleviate this condition.

-Pressure on the median nerve is relieved through an incision extending from the base of the palm to the wrist releasing constricted swollen tissues underneath.
-Endoscopic carpal tunnel is another method achieving the same result by using a flexible surgical endoscope through a smaller incision on the wrist.
-The procedure often takes only a few minutes and is usually performed using local anesthesia or arm block (with sedation).
+The surgeon makes an incision from the base of the palm to the wrist, releasing constricted swollen tissues underneath.
+The surgeon may instead use a flexible surgical endoscope through a smaller incision on the wrist to achieve the same result.
+The procedure often takes only a few minutes, with the patient put under a local anesthetic or a nerve block with sedation.

-Performed as an outpatient procedure, patients experience minimal discomfort that is easily controlled with oral medication.
-Although the symptoms can be relieved immediately, full recovery from carpal tunnel syndrome can take months.
+Patients may return home the same day and may experience minimal discomfort that is easily controlled with oral medication.
+Although the symptoms are relieved immediately following surgery, full recovery from carpal tunnel syndrome can take months.
 Physical therapy after surgery to restore wrist strength is required and the vast majority of patients recover completely.